Welcome to Neptune!¶

 Neptune fits in any workflow, ranging from data exploration and analysis, decision science to machine learning and deep learning.

-It integrates seamlessly with your machine learning infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.
+It works seamlessly with your infrastructure, be it AWS, GCP, Kubernetes, Azure, or on-prem machines.

 The Neptune Python Library is an open source package that allows you to integrate your Python scripts with Neptune.
 Once you have integrated with Neptune, you can: